RinzlerDes/brockport-petstoreservice/README.md

-# Pet Store Community	Student Name: Tamer Ozkum
+# Student Name: Tamer Ozkum

+# Pet Store Community

 Pet store service application provides simple REST calls that can be used to exercise writing automated testing of API.